-The University of California, Berkeley, School of Law, referred to as Berkeley Law and Boalt Hall, is ranked one of the top law schools in the country.
-Esteemed alumni include Chief Justice Earl Warren and Attorney General of the United States Edwin Meese.
+The University of California, Berkeley, School of Law is typically ranked one of the top law schools in the country.
+The school’s distinguished alumni include former Supreme Court Chief Justice Earl Warren and former US Attorney General Edwin Meese.

-Berkeley is known for its commitment to providing a high quality legal education in a “supportive learning environment.”
-The school discourages competition by fostering collegiality amongst students not only through their unique non-letter grading system but by also encouraging social gatherings.
-In fact, students are known to have “bar review” every Thursday night where they congregate and relax at a local drinking hole.
-Moreover, providing a supportive environment extends not only to its students but to the community as well.
-It should come as no surprise that while “[s]ome schools have a pro bono requirement; at Berkeley Law, [they] have a pro bono culture.”
+Berkeley Law is known for its commitment to providing a high-quality legal education in a “supportive learning environment,” according to its website.
+The school discourages competition and fosters collegiality among students through its unique non-letter grading system and by promoting social gatherings.
+In fact, students are known to have “Bar Review” every Thursday night, where they congregate and relax at a local drinking hole.
+Moreover, Berkeley Law’s supportive environment extends to the community as well through the school’s Pro Bono Pledge, in which students commit to completing a specified number of pro bono hours during their legal studies.

-Located in the Northern California just east of San Francisco, Berkeley offers an energetic and exciting place to attend law school.
-Steeped in history and culture, students can debate legal topics right across the street at Caffe Strata, get a slice of pizza on the go at Blondie’s, root for the Bears at Memorial Stadium, catch a concert at The Greek or enjoy a relaxing hike in Tilden Park.
-And don’t forget, San Francisco is a short Bart ride away.
+Located in Northern California just east of San Francisco, Berkeley Law’s campus is an energetic and exciting place to attend law school.
+The area is steeped in history and culture, and students can debate legal topics at nearby cafes and restaurants, root for the California Golden Bears at Memorial Stadium, catch a concert at The Greek, or enjoy a relaxing hike in Tilden Park.
+And don’t forget, San Francisco is a short BART ride away!

 Clinical and Experiential Learning

-Moreover, as early as in the first semester, students have the opportunity to participate in Student-Initiated Legal Services Projects which provide pro bono services to the community.
+Moreover, as early as the first semester, students have the opportunity to participate in Student-Initiated Legal Services Projects, which provide pro bono services to the community.

-Beyond the school’s building, Berkeley also places students with judges, government agencies and public interest firms for a semester through their Field Placement Program.
+Beyond campus, Berkeley Law places students with judges, government agencies, and public interest firms for a semester through its Field Placement Program.
 Field placement opportunities are available both domestically and internationally.